 Welcome to the AVD Automation Cocktail.
 In this cocktail series I will show different AVD deployment strategies and languages.
 In this cocktail, the Strawberry Banana Mix, I will show you how to deploy an AVD environment automated with with DevOps, ARM templates and a bit of PowerShell.

 In this quick blog post I will explain a way how to backup Azure resources and how to restore them with PowerShell, in JSON format, to an Azure Storage Account which is “deployment ready”.

 Monitoring user environments will help you getting sights what is going on and will help you solving problems.
-A Windows Virtual Desktop environment isn’t an exception.
+An Azure Virtual Desktop environment isn’t an exception.
 It is recommended setting up setup a monitoring environment.
-In this post I will show how to deploy Azure Monitor for WVD fully automatically.
+In this post I will show how to deploy Azure Monitor for AVD fully automated.

 By default the Azure Key Vault has softdelete enabled with a 90 day retention.
 This option will protect Key Vault items when deleted by accident.
 When deleted you are able to restore that item through the portal or PowerShell.